utmittal/pyramidal-action-party/DevGuide.md

 Click a request.
 Check at the top next to the green "Open" logo and make sure they're merging into dev (or production, as appropriate).

 Click the "Files changed" tab and scroll down to see all the added and deleted lines in the commit.
-If there are any obvious problems click "Review changes" and leave a comment, though there's no great way to tell if the changes will break everything, so usually just navigate back to the "Conversation" tab and scroll down to click "Merge pull request".
+If there are any obvious problems click "Review changes" and leave a comment.
+You can also move the card back into "Doing" or "Testing" on the Kanban board.

+Realistically though there's no great way to tell if the changes will break everything, so usually just navigate back to the "Conversation" tab and scroll down to click "Merge pull request".

 Hopefully the person who made the commit will have been fairly diligent already, and will